 I believe the word of God confirms this point for us in Mark 11:12-21 when it said that the next day when Jesus was traveling from Bethany He was hungry.
 As Jesus came toward the fig tree, He saw that the fig tree had leaves on it but no figs were on it.
 He came to the tree expecting that He could find something to eat which would satisfy the hunger that He had.
 However, when He saw that there were no figs on the tree, Jesus spoke to the tree and said “No man eat fruit of thee hereafter for ever.
 And his disciples heard it”.

 I believe the principle that we are to take from those passage of scriptures is that when we speak the word of God, we must first speak to the mountain that is within us.
-In Mark 11:21 the word of God tells us that “And Peter calling to remembrance saith unto him, Master, behold, the fig tree which thou cursedst is withered away” As we submit ourselves to the authority of God to transform us from the inside, our walk should bear a life of being Christ-like on the outside.
+In Mark 11:21 the word of God tells us that “And Peter calling to remembrance saith unto him, Master, behold, the fig tree which thou cursedst is withered away”.
+As we submit ourselves to the authority of God to transform us from the inside, our walk should bear a life of being Christ-like on the outside.
 The world needs to see a consistent witness in our walk in Christ, a witness that would cause them to want to have the same life-changing experience.
-We need to speak the word of God to the mountain of regret because we understand that death and life is in the power of our tongue (Proverbs 18:21).
+We need to speak the word of God to the mountain of regret because we understand that death and life are in the power of our tongue (Proverbs 18:21).
 As Peter saw how the fig tree had dried up by the roots and had withered away, the word of God can cause our mountains on the inside us to be dealt with at the root and be removed for good.